Freeport, Florida

 Freeport is a city in Walton County, Florida, United States.
 It is part of the Crestview–Fort Walton Beach–Destin, Florida Metropolitan Statistical Area.
-As of 2020, the population recorded by the U.S. Census Bureau was 5,861, up from 1,787 at the 2010 census.
+As of the 2020 census, Freeport had a population of 5,861, up from 1,787 at the 2010 census.
 Freeport is one of the fastest growing cities in Florida.
-After the construction of the massive group of neighborhoods, Hammock Bay, the population grew by about 2 thousand.
+After the construction of the massive group of neighborhoods, Hammock Bay, the population grew by about two thousand.

 History

 Freeport is said to have been established circa 1830.
 It was called Freeport due to an absence of fees to use the dock ('free port') at the junction of Four Mile Creek and Lafayette Creek.

 Historically, the economy of Freeport was largely dependent on the local timber industry through sawmills and logging, as well as the processing of turpentine.

 After the introduction of the railroad in Defuniak Springs, Freeport lost its position as the economic powerhouse in Walton County.
 Today it has a sizeable population of people who serve at Eglin AFB.